-Funerals are important occasions which need to be approached with due care and attention.
+Funerals are important occasions that need to be approached with due care and attention.
 As a dignified event, intended to help mourners bid their final farewell to loved ones, there are many things to consider when planning a funeral.

 Burial or Cremation